AriFordsham/GHCWiki/records/overloaded-record-fields.md

   But that adds complexity, and casts into doubt the proposed syntactic sugar for `Has` predicates.

-- Haskell 98's record update can change the type of the record:
+- Haskell 98's record update can change the type of the record (there is a type-checked response to this bullet point [ here](https://raw.github.com/ntc2/haskell-records/master/GHCWiki_SimpleOverloadedRecordFields.lhs)):

   ```wiki
   data R a = R { x :: a }